mizgutdina/ETL-project/README.md

 ## Challenges
 Over the course of this project we encountered a number of challenges.
-Format of zip codes in Starbucks data set was not standardized, thus column contained values anywhere between 9 and 4.
+Format of zip codes in Starbucks data set was not standardized, thus column contained anywhere between 9 and 4 values.
 Hence, transforming data was a two-step process of removing the extra values and adding the missing leading zeroes.